BogdanClaudiuGeorgescu/Basic_exercises_in_python-/README.md

 **-> Mad Libs Game** - the 13th of November 2024
 - 4 inputs are taken from the user to fill the gaps in an f string.
 - variables and randomization are used ... with a touch of poetry.

+**-> Tip calculator** - the 13th of November 2024
+- calaculating the value of a tip by asking for 2 inputs: one ofr the bill and one for a tip percentage.
+- calculating the value of the tip and the value opf the final amount to pe paied by using if statements inside a while loop.

 ## Contributions ##
 - If you have any corrections or improvements, please feel free to contribute.